 With all the tools available to make your players stronger, it may seem a little overwhelming at first.
 Here, we’ll break down some of the options and generally how we think they should be used.

 Power Levels.
-This is the main way in which you will increase your player’s strength, allowing them to gain more Life Points, Ki Points, Character Perks (or the derivative options of them) and to make their Stress Tests easier to handle more powerful transformations.
+This is the main way in which you will increase your player’s strength, allowing them to gain more Life Points, Ki Points, Character Perks (or the derivative options of them), and to make their Stress Tests easier to handle more powerful transformations.
 Usually, we suggest giving a total of 5 Power Levels over a large, overarching story arc.
 Think, for example, like the Namek Saga.
 If your players were to go through that, entering at Power Level 5, then they will leave at Power Level 10.
 The mark of a new Tier of Power can be useful to make an exciting climax or to be a huge incentive to finish the current story and give a huge reward, ready for the next upcoming saga of your overarching narrative.

 Downtime.
 Every tool for progression can be handled purely narratively and thus, Downtime is an Optional Rule that is not required in most campaigns.
 It is an option for if you want players to spend dedicated time away from the campaign readying themselves, rather than focusing deeply on the current plot.
 Although an Optional Rule, it is a wonderful tool for allowing players to take the reins on their own growth.
 Though, as a result, it does require constant observation but it can be very fun to allow your players to sit down and figure out, for themselves, how they prepare for the next encounter.